Best daily deals

 Eric Zeman / Android Authority

 Chrome OS Developer Mode is similar to gaining root access on your Android device.
-It gives you more control over your Chromebook and is a great option for those who love tweaking their devices.
+It gives you more control over your Chromebook, and it’s a great option for those who love tweaking their devices.

-Developer Mode isn’t for everyone and has several drawbacks, which we’ll get to later.
-But if you want to gain root access to the Chrome OS’s file system to do things like sideload Android apps or install an additional OS, among many other things, enabling Developer Mode is the way to go.
+Developer Mode isn’t for everyone, since it has several drawbacks, which we’ll get to later.
+But if you want to gain root access to the Chrome OS file system to do things like sideload Android apps or install an additional OS, Developer Mode is your only option.

 How to enable Chromebook Developer Mode